 Single father stands in front of hew home with daughters.

-Are you a borrower with a low credit score or an aspiring first-time home buyer who can’t make a large down payment?
-If so, a Federal Housing Administration (FHA) loan could help you on the path to homeownership.
-FHA loans are a popular type of home loan that requires a FICO® Score of 580 and a down payment of 3.5%.
+Are you a borrower with a low credit score or an aspiring first-time home buyer who can’t afford to make a large down payment?
+If so, a Federal Housing Administration (FHA) loan may help you on the path to homeownership.
+FHA loans are a popular type of home loan that requires a 580 FICO® Score and a 3.5% down payment.

-One downside to FHA loans is that, generally, you can only have one FHA mortgage at a time.
-So if you’re trying to break into real estate investing, you’ll need to explore other financing options.
+One “downside” to FHA loans is that – under most circumstances – you can only have one FHA mortgage at a time.
+While there are a few specific exceptions to the rule, you should explore alternative financing options if you’re trying to break into real estate investing.

-Let’s look at why you can have only one FHA loan at a time, the exceptions to this rule and how to qualify for a second FHA home loan.
+Let’s look at why the general wisdom is that you can have only one FHA loan at a time, then explore the exceptions to this rule and explain how to qualify for a second FHA home loan.

 Can You Have Two FHA Loans At The Same Time?

-FHA loans are intended to help a borrower purchase their primary residence.
-So while there’s no limit to how many FHA mortgages you can get during your lifetime, you can generally only have one FHA loan at a time because you can only have one primary residence.
+FHA loans help borrowers purchase primary residences.
+While there’s no limit to how many FHA mortgages you can get during your lifetime, you can generally only have one FHA loan at a time because you can only have one primary residence.

 When Can You Get A Second FHA Loan?

-Even if you haven’t sold your current home or paid off your existing FHA loan, you may qualify for one of the following exceptions to the Federal Housing Administration’s restrictions on taking out multiple FHA loans.
+Even if you haven’t sold your current home or paid off your existing FHA loan, you may qualify for one of the following exceptions to the FHA’s restrictions on taking out multiple FHA loans.

-Just remember that even if one of these exceptions applies to you, you’ll still have to prove to your lender that your monthly income can handle two mortgage payments.
+Be aware that even if one of the exceptions applies to your situation, you’ll still need to prove to your lender that you can handle two mortgage payments on your monthly income.

 You’ve Relocated

-Let’s say you’re relocating for a job, and that job isn’t reasonably commutable from your current primary residence.
-Even if you’re financing your current residence with an FHA loan, you may be able to qualify for a second FHA loan for your new home even before you’ve sold your old house.
+Let’s say you’re relocating for a job, and it’s beyond a reasonable commuting distance from your current primary residence.
+Even if you’re financing your current home with an FHA loan, you may qualify for a second FHA loan for your new home even before you sell your old house.

 Your Family Has Grown